 The Environment Agency has a helpful document for understanding riparian ownership called Living on the edge.
 This helps people that own land or property next to a river stream or ditch to understand their roles and responsibilities.

-Stockport Council has recently introduce a new gully cleaning programme which covers the full cycle of the 75,000 gullies that the council maintain every 18 months, hotspot areas every 6 months and reported issues every 2 weeks.
+Stockport Council introduced a new gully cleaning programme which covers the full cycle of the 75,000 gullies that the council maintain every 18 months, hotspot areas every 6 months and reported issues every 2 weeks.

 You can report a block grid or drain, or find out if it is council maintained on an interactive map.
 For more hazardous or dangerous issues such as flooding that is causing an obstruction to a property or roads can be reported directly on 0161 271 6111.